khanhhua165/rawg-game/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-In order for the Authentication to work, make sure you created your own Firebase project and replace the firebase config.
+In order for the Authentication to work, make sure you create your own Firebase project and replace the firebase config.

 ## Built With